denwilliams/ninjablock-bridge/README.md

 ## How Does It Work

-Pretty simlple actually.
+Pretty simple actually.
 The Ninja Cape publishes messages to the Beagleboard over serial.

-This module listens for messages over the serial interface and republishes them to registered webhooks and connected socket.io clients.
+This module listens for messages over the serial interface and, parses them, then republishes them to registered webhooks and connected socket.io clients (webhooks coming soon).

 ## Example Socket.IO Events